Star Wars: Knights of the Old Republic #5

 "commencement" PART 5

 Fill-in art is a fact of life in comics, going back to the beginning.
-To the date of this posting, in fact, I haven’t yet done a six-issue stretch with an artist that didn’t need at least a fill-in inker (as in the case of Jorge Lucas in Iron Man #76) to help out for one reason or another.
-Again, this time, the reason can be traced back to me!
-Thanks again to Travel for the save – again, this issue came out right on time!
+As of the release of this issue, I hadn’t yet done a six-issue stretch with an artist that didn’t need at least a fill-in inker (as in the case of Jorge Lucas in Iron Man #76) to help out for one reason or another.
+Travel stepped in and made the save – and in the end, the issue came out right on time.

-The vision sequence is the heart of the issue, of course, and Travel took my advice to head into a serious Steve Ditko direction with it.
+The vision sequence is the heart of the issue, of course, and would be referred to several times over the course of the "fugitive" arc of the series.
+Following my suggestion, Travel headed into a serious Steve Ditko direction with it.
 (The spiral staircase looks like something out of an old Doctor Strange story!)
 It’s quite different from the usual sort of vision or dream sequence – in part, because what we’re seeing is a vision experienced in gestalt, by more than one mind at once.
 Note especially the white-on-black imagery from the Force-sighted Q’Anilia, concluding with the color from the “Red Menace.”

 - There’s no one on board the Taris police carrier when it’s shot down; as the lieutenant says, it’s in hover mode, waiting for them.
 (As Zayne says, “I didn’t kill anyone before, and I’m not going to now.”)
-I figure with the gravities involved, it's probably easier not to make landfall on the Rogue Moon.
+I figured with the gravities involved, it was probably unneccessary for the ship to make landfall on the Rogue Moon.

 - That’s a magnetic suction tube – as seen in Episodes IV and VI -- that the Last Resort uses to grab the Elbee parts from the surface – and to quickly re-embark Zayne and Jarael.
 I figured if there was ever any piece of equipment a junk-hauler would have, it’s that!